-2. Can buy resale HDB flat, but need to sell within six months
+Can buy resale HDB flat, but need to wait 15 months after selling

 After selling your private property, you are allowed to buy a resale HDB flat.
-Note this caveat, though: You need to sell your private property within six months of your flat purchase.
+Note this caveat, though: You will have to wait 15 months before you are allowed to buy a HDB flat.

 3. Financial planning